 |Food Guides:||Limit intakes of food and beverages with solid fats and added sugars|

-Kcalories should be met first with nutrient dense foods that allow the needed energy and nutrients necessary.
-Abundance of solid fat and added sugar can lead to poor nutrient intakes and weight gain.
+Kcalories should be met first with nutrient-dense foods that allow the needed energy and nutrients necessary.
+The abundance of solid fat and added sugar can lead to poor nutrient intakes and weight gain.

-Alcohol also contributes abundant calories but few nutrients and its kcalories are counted among the discretionary kcalories.
+Alcohol also contributes abundant calories but few nutrients and its calories are counted among the discretionary calories.

 Solid fats that occur in foods naturally such as milk fat and meat fat